f5devcentral/access-labs/class5/module1/lab01.rst

    A. Client enters **IP Subnet Match** action and proceeds down the **fallback** branch.
    B. The client enters the **Production Policy** Macro
    C. Inside the Macro the Client Enters the **Posture Assessment** Macro
-   D. Inside the **Posture Asseessments** Macro the client enters the **Client OS** action.
+   D. Inside the **Posture Assessments** Macro the client enters the **Client OS** action.
    E. The client enters the **Firewall** Check action.
    F. The client fails the check and proceeds down the **failback** branch
    G. The client exits the **Posture Assessments** Macro down the **fallback** branch
    H. The client exists the **Production Policy** Macro to the **Deny** Terminal

 #.
-The first step in troubleshooting this user would be seperating this user from all other production users on the system.
+The first step in troubleshooting this user would be separating this user from all other production users on the system.
 This can be done by entering the user's IP address in the **IP Subnet Match** action.
 Click the **IP Subnet Match** action

    |image015|